Photo from Unsplash

 Morning

-He who is not angry at transgression, becomes a partaker in it.
-Sin is a loathsome and hateful thing, and no renewed heart can patiently endure it.
-God himself is angry with the wicked every day, and it is written in His Word, “You who love the Lord—hate evil.”
+If we’re not angry at sin, we become complicit in it.
+Sin is a loathsome and hateful thing, and a renewed heart cannot tolerate it.
+God Himself is angry with the wicked every day, and His Word tells us, “You who love the Lord, hate evil.”

-Many professors give way to angry temper as though it were useless to attempt resistance; but let the believer remember that he must be a conqueror in every point, or else he cannot be crowned.
-If we cannot control our tempers—what has grace done for us?
-Someone told Mr. Jay that grace was often grafted on a crab-tree stump.
-“Yes,” said he, “but the fruit will not be crab apples.”
-We must not make natural infirmity an excuse for sin but we must fly to the cross and pray the Lord to crucify our tempers, and renew us in gentleness and meekness after His own image!
+Many believers give in to their tempers as if there’s no point in fighting it, but we must remember that we are called to be conquerors in all areas, or we will not receive the crown.
+If we cannot control our tempers, what evidence is there of grace in us?
+Someone once said to Mr. Jay that grace is often grafted onto a wild, crab-apple tree.
+He replied, “Yes, but the fruit shouldn’t be crab apples!”
+We must not use our natural weaknesses as an excuse for sin.
+Instead, we should flee to the cross and pray that the Lord will crucify our tempers and renew us in gentleness and meekness after His own image.

 Evening

-It is impossible for any human speech to express the full meaning of this delightful phrase, “God is for me.”
-He was “for us” before the worlds were made.
-He was “for us,” or He would not have given His well-beloved son.
-He was “for us” when He smote the Only-begotten, and laid the full weight of His wrath upon Him—He was “for us,” though He was against Him.
-He was “for us,” when we were ruined in the fall—He loved us notwithstanding all.
-He was “for us,” when we were rebels against Him, and with a high hand were bidding Him defiance.
-He was “for us,” or He would not have brought us humbly to seek His face.
-He has been “for us” in many struggles; we have been summoned to encounter hosts of dangers; we have been assailed by temptations from without and within—how could we have remained unharmed to this hour—if He had not been “for us”?
+No words can fully express the beauty and depth of the phrase, “God is for me.”
+He was “for us” before the world was made.
+He was “for us” when He gave His beloved Son.
+He was “for us” when He struck His only Son and poured out His wrath on Him.
+He was “for us” even while He was against Him.
+He was “for us” when we were lost in the fall—He loved us still.
+He was “for us” even when we were His enemies, defiantly resisting Him.
+He was “for us” when He brought us humbly to seek His face.
+He has been “for us” in every struggle, and we’ve faced many dangers, temptations from within and without—how could we have survived without Him being “for us”?

-He is “for us,” with all the infinity of His being; with all the omnipotence of His love; with all the infallibility of His wisdom; arrayed in all His divine attributes, He is “for us,” eternally and immutably “for us”; “for us” when yon blue skies shall be rolled up like a worn out vesture; “for us” throughout eternity!
+He is “for us” with all the fullness of His being, with all the power of His love, and with all the wisdom of His mind.
+Every divine attribute is arrayed “for us,” eternally and immutably “for us.”
+He will be “for us” when the skies are rolled up like a worn-out garment, and “for us” throughout all eternity!